lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 ### Final Cost and Savings

-**Set up time cost:** 10 minutes to find the template, 5 minutes to deploy to Github and Netlify (obviously excluding content-writing time)
+**Set up time cost:** 10 minutes to find the template, 5 minutes to deploy to Github and Netlify (excludes content-writing time)

 **Paid solutions:**